ethz-asl/TULIP/README.md

 # TULIP: Transformer for Upsampling of LiDAR Point Cloud
 This is an official implementation of the paper [TULIP: Transformer for Upsampling of LiDAR Point Cloud](https://arxiv.org/abs/2312.06733): A framework for LiDAR upsampling using Swin Transformer.
-(The paper was accepted by CVPR2024)
+(The paper is accepted by CVPR2024)
 ## Demo
 The visualization is done by sampling a time-series subset from the test split
 | KITTI                     |DurLAR                                                  |CARLA               |